ander7agar/altcoin-rpc/README.md

 ```

 #### Returning headers in the response
-For compatibility with other Bitcoin Core clients.
+For compatibility with other Alrcoin Core clients.

 ```js
 const client = new Client({ headers: true });